Money in the Bank (2013)

-The 2013 Money in the Bank was the fourth annual Money in the Bank professional wrestling pay-per-view (PPV) event produced by WWE.
-The event took place on July 14, 2013, at the Wells Fargo Center in Philadelphia, Pennsylvania.
+The 2013 Money in the Bank was a professional wrestling pay-per-view (PPV) event produced by WWE.
+It was the fourth annual Money in the Bank and took place on July 14, 2013, at the Wells Fargo Center in Philadelphia, Pennsylvania.
 It was final Money in the Bank event to be held in July until the 2021 event.

 The event featured eight matches, with one on the Kickoff pre-show, including two Money in the Bank ladder matches.
 In the main event, Randy Orton won the titular match for a WWE Championship match contract, while in the opening bout, Damien Sandow won the other ladder match for a World Heavyweight Championship match contract.
 Other prominent matches included John Cena defeating Mark Henry by submission to retain the WWE Championship, Curtis Axel defeating The Miz to retain the Intercontinental Championship, and AJ Lee defeating Kaitlyn to retain the WWE Divas Championship.
 The event also featured the return of Rob Van Dam, who competed in his first WWE match since the 2009 Royal Rumble and his first full-time match since 2007.

-The event received 199,000 buys, which was up from the previous year's event of 188,000.
+The event received 223,000 buys, which was up from the previous year's event of 206,000.

 Production

 Background

-Money in the Bank is an annual gimmick pay-per-view (PPV) produced by WWE since 2010, held in July.
-The concept of the show comes from WWE's established Money in the Bank ladder match, in which multiple wrestlers use ladders to retrieve a briefcase hanging above the ring.
+Money in the Bank is an annual professional wrestling pay-per-view (PPV) produced by WWE since 2010, held in July.
+The concept of the event comes from WWE's established Money in the Bank ladder match, in which multiple wrestlers use ladders to retrieve a briefcase hanging above the ring.
 The briefcase contains a contract that guarantees the winner a match for a world championship at any time within the next year.
 For 2013, two Money in the Bank ladder matches occurred; one granted a contract for a WWE Championship match while the other contained a World Heavyweight Championship match contract—2013 was the final Money in the Bank event to feature the World Heavyweight Championship as it was unified with the WWE Championship at December's TLC: Tables, Ladders & Chairs event to become the WWE World Heavyweight Championship.
-The 2013 event was the fourth event in the Money in the Bank chronology and it took place on July 14, 2013, at the Wells Fargo Center in Philadelphia, Pennsylvania.
+The fourth Money in the Bank took place on July 14, 2013, at the Wells Fargo Center in Philadelphia, Pennsylvania.